-All graduating art and design majors are required to individually document (either by means of color slide photography or digital photography) selected examples of their best work.
+All graduating art and design majors are required to individually document by means of digital photography selected examples of their best work.
 These final portfolios are to be submitted to their major advisors as part of their Senior Seminar.
-These slides, CDs, zip disks, etc. will remain the property of the Department of Art and Design.
+CDs of the portfolio will remain the property of the Department of Art and Design.